dylansimons-d/chomp_ay26/README.md

 2) Your goal is to get the cars across the screen without crashing
 3) If you have more than 10 cars at a light you lose
 4) If you crash in the interesection you get Gridlocked and lose
+5) Every 50 points an ambulance spawns and gives you an extra 5 points.
+You use the `W` key to move it up north.
 ## Game Screenshots
 title screen:
 ![screenshot](Screenshot1.png)